 Our pre-school is a limited company with charity status and is managed by a team of trustees, two of which are appointed by St Paul's Church Council.

 The trustees include the registered person with Ofsted (the manager) and are responsible for:

-- managing our finances - employing and managing our staff - making sure that we have, and work to, policies that help us to provide a highquality service - making sure that we work in partnership with parents/carers.
+- managing our finances; - employing and managing our staff; - making sure that we have, and work to, policies that help us to provide a high quality service; and - making sure that we work in partnership with parents/carers.

-The Annual General Meeting is open to the parents/carers of all the children who attend our pre-school.
-It is our shared forum for looking back over the previous year's activities and shaping the coming year's plan.
+The Annual General Meeting is open to the parents/carers of all of the children who attend our pre-school.
+It is our shared forum for looking back over the previous year's activities and shaping the coming year's plan and takes place in the summer term.

 Our pre-school has a 'Friends of Little Doves' closed Facebook page which acts as a parent support group.
 This group is made up of past and present parents/carers of the children who have attended/attend the pre-school.
-The group shares information/news/activities happening at the pre-school and posts requests for help with fundraising events and any maintenance needs parents/carers might be able to help with.
+The group shares information/news/ activities happening at the pre-school and posts requests for helps with fundraising events and any maintenance needs parents/carers might be able to help with.
 The administrator of Facebook page is a trustee.